 We will give you hints about some of them in the first part of this article.

 Let’s start with the design.
-The design is the first thing which the visitors see on your site.
+The design is the first thing that the visitors see on your site.
 Thus, it is recommended for it to be nice looking, even though this is subjective.
-To make sure you won’t get it (totally) wrong, stick to a simplified, clear design with less colours, blinking elements and different fonts.
+To make sure you won’t get it (totally) wrong, stick to a simplified, clear design with fewer colors, blinking elements, and different fonts.
 Make it stylish, not overly elaborate.
 Giving a lot of choices to the visitors is a double-edged sword – while they are enjoying the variety and wondering what to choose, they may give up on their intention to buy.
-Seek information about the symbolism in the use of colours and their meaning – what they mean, how they influence people, etc. Spend time on the visual part of the site and develop it properly – the investment will pay off!
+Seek information about the symbolism in the use of colors and their meaning – what they mean, how they influence people, etc. Spend time on the visual part of the site and develop it properly – the investment will pay off!

 The structuring of the site’s content is also very important.
 The visitors should be able to easily find what they are looking for.
 It’s recommended to show them information which will make them trust you – a portfolio, a list of partners, a list of customers, comments (references) from satisfied customers, useful advice, with which to demonstrate your professionalism.

 Use personalization of online shopping as well as the “abandoned shopping car” technique.
 What does this mean?
-If a customer shops at your online store, but they don’t finalise their order within a given time period, you could remind them of it (by phone or by email).
+If a customer shops at your online store, but they don’t finalize their order within a given time period, you could remind them of it (by phone or by email).
 This could be done an hour later or on the next day.
-It is very important not to remind too early, because it is possible that the customer isn’t pressing the button “Buy” because they are comparing prices, reading opinions at message boards, etc. If you remind them earlier than necessary that they have an order which is not yet finalised, this could annoy, offend or anger them.
+It is very important not to remind too early, because it is possible that the customer isn’t pressing the button “Buy”.
+After all, they are comparing prices, reading opinions on message boards, etc. If you remind them earlier than necessary that they have an order which is not yet finalized, this could annoy, offend or anger them.

-Analyse!
-All you do would be simply pointless if you don’t track the results, don’t analyse them and don’t draw conclusions from them.
+Analyze!
+All you do would be simply pointless if you don’t track the results, don’t analyze them, and don’t draw conclusions from them.
 Pay attention to which the most visited pages on your site are, as well as the opposite case – which are the most common pages that the visitors were looking at when they decided to leave your site.
 Where do the visits come from (city, country, continent)?
 Which are the bestselling products?
 Do you fulfill the requirements of the company’s marketing strategy?